chuckdries/linker/readme.md

 Make sure there is a file in your node folder called `password` that looks something like this:

-    module.exports="yourpasswordhere"
+    module.exports="<yourpassword>"

 The linker payload is a JSON object literal with three attributes:
     - `content` is the content to be sent (string)
     - `password` is the password defined in the password file
     - `type` set to `url` to have the service return a tiny HTML page that redirects your browser to the url in content.
 Omit to have service return the text in `content` and nothing else.

 I have three very short bash scripts I can easily recreate on any vm or remote machine or whatever wherever I need it.
-No installation necissary.
+No installation necessary.

 #### "copying" / uploading
     curl --data "{\"content\":\"$1\",\"password\":\"<yourpassword>\"}" <linkerurl>